boxdiff/boxdiff/README.md

 `sample_plugin.py` has different examples of what's possible.
 Copy `sample_plugin.py` as `plugin.py` and rerun.

-## 💻 Cross Platform Support
+## 💻 Platform Support

+Windows only (tested on Windows 11).
-None and not planned.
+Support for other platforms is not planned.

 ## 📜 License